Last Updated on May 17, 2023 by Dave Schoenbeck

 The first reason is fear.
-An employee is afraid of being disciplined for a mistake or is worried about their job security, so they blame others or make excuses about why their work is not up to par.
-If you suspect this is the case, you should ask yourself: have you given this employee a reason to feel so uncomfortable at work?
+An employee is afraid of being disciplined for a mistake or worried about their job security, so they blame others or make excuses about their work being up to par.
+If you suspect this is the case, you should ask yourself: have you given this employee a reason to feel uncomfortable at work?

-It would be best if you always worked to create a business culture where your employees don’t have to be afraid of failure and where mistakes are treated as part of the growth journey.
-If you’re confident you have this type of culture, the employee may be traumatized from a previous job where people were shamed for slipping up.
+It would be best if you always worked to create a business culture where your employees aren’t afraid of failure and where mistakes are treated as part of the growth journey.
+If you’re confident you have this culture, the employee may be traumatized from a previous job where people were shamed for slipping up.

 The second reason for the lack of accountability in the workplace is arrogance.
-An employee believes themself to be so great at their job that they can’t possibly make a mistake.
+Employees believe themselves to be so great at their job that they can’t possibly make a mistake.
 So they blame others and always seem to have multiple excuses but can never admit that they messed up.

 These employees are much harder to coach, and if they cannot see the error of their ways after one severe warning, it’s time to let them go.
 Toxic attitudes will only hurt the rest of your team.
-Everyone needs to understand the importance of accountability, but you can’t say that you value responsibility if you let these victims off the hook.
+Everyone must understand the importance of accountability, but you can’t say you value responsibility if you let these victims off the hook.

 Your role as a leader is to reshape the victim mentality of blame, excuses, and denial into ownership, accountability, and responsibility.
 Ask yourself, would I enthusiastically rehire this person?
 If the answer is no, it’s time to find a replacement.